 We have successfully taken the initial concept through a number of technical challenges and delivered a working prototype system which provides the platform for developing and delivering a range of novel lifting systems and solutions.

-The company enjoys the protection of a number of globally granted and applied for patents.
+The company enjoys the protection of a number of globally granted patents.

 Phil Pritchard BSc